SearParsley/GGJ_2025/README.md

 ### ASCII Art

-I did make small edits to a few of the versions within the game, but each listed below is unmodified and linked to where I sourced it.
+I did make edits to some of the versions within the game, but those listed below are unmodified and linked to where I sourced it.

 [Bug](https://ascii.co.uk/art/bug)
 ```